Blepharoplasty or eyelid surgery is designed to reduce the sign of aging in the upper and/or lower eyelids.

 Excess skin and fat of the upper eyelid will be removed, or modified, to improve the excess skin of the upper eyelid.
 Our Tampa Blepharoplasty surgery is designed to open the eyes and rejuvenate the central third of the face.
 Upper and lower lid surgery may be performed together or separately and often in combination with other facial surgery such as a facelift or brow lift procedure.

 It is common to develop an excess of skin in this area as the result of gravity takes a toll as we age, combined with the effect of loose, thinning skin that occurs with time.
 This is a particular concern in the delicate eye area, which is known to be quite thin in comparison to the rest of the face.
 Hooded eyelids are a commonly cited concern.
 While the condition is mostly cosmetic, in extreme cases, it can begin to obstruct a patient’s vision.
 In Blepharoplasty, Dr. Landon removes excess eyelid skin that sits between the upper lash line and brow bone.
 This helps to open the eyes and allows the treated patient to appear more well-rested and younger in appearance.

 Dr. Landon meets one-on-one with eyelid surgery candidates to evaluate them for the procedure (and explain the operation in more detail and answer any questions).

-The best eyelid surgery candidates are in good physical and psychological health and have a stable health history.
+The best candidates for Blepharoplasty in Tampa are in good physical and psychological health and have a stable health history.
 Individuals with pre-existing medical conditions that could increase the surgical risks, impair healing, or otherwise affect the outcome do not make good candidates for eyelid surgery.
 For example, an individual with an overactive thyroid may not qualify for eyelid surgery as this condition may lead to excessive swelling and subsequent lid malposition.

 Eyelid surgery candidates should not smoke and not have any type of active eye infection.
 It's also important for candidates to have specific and reasonable goals of surgery that they clearly articulate to Dr. Landon.
 He will inquire about the patient's ideal cosmetic outcome and work with the patient to set realistic expectations of the outcome.